 - 1. After the start of class, the following refund amounts apply: - a) The institution may retain an administrative fee associated with withdrawal or termination not to exceed \$100. - b) During the first week of classes, tuition charges withheld will not exceed 10% of the stated tuition up to a maximum of \$1,000.
-When determining the number of weeks completed by the student, the institution will consider a partial week the same as if a full week was completed, provided the student was present at least one day during the scheduled week.
+When determining the number of weeks completed by the student, the institution will consider a partial week the same as if a full week was completed, provided the student was present at least one day during the scheduled week. - c) After the first week and through fifty percent (50%) of the period of financial obligation, tuition charges retained must not exceed a pro rata portion of tuition for the training period completed, plus ten percent (10%) of the unearned tuition for the period of training that was not completed, up to a maximum of \$1,000.
+(See example.)
+Institutions that do not retain any unearned tuition may assess an administrative fee associated with withdrawal or termination not to

-- c) After the first week and through 50% of the period of financial obligation, tuition charges retained will not exceed a pro rata portion of tuition for the training period completed, plus 10% of the unearned tuition for the period of training that was not completed. - d) After 50% of the period of financial obligation is completed, the institution may retain the full tuition.
+- exceed \$100. - d) After 50% of the period of financial obligation is completed, the institution may retain the full tuition.